MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/security/defender-endpoint/ios-privacy.md

 ### <a name="web-page-or-network-information"></a>Webpagina- of netwerkgegevens

-- Domeinnaam van de website alleen wanneer een schadelijke verbinding of webpagina wordt gedetecteerd.
+- Domeinnaam en IP-adres van de website alleen wanneer een schadelijke verbinding of webpagina wordt gedetecteerd.

 ### <a name="device-and-account-information"></a>Apparaat- en accountgegevens